syncfusion-content/blazor-docs/blazor/file-upload/how-to/customize-file-upload-message.md

 ---
 layout: post
-title: Customize the default file upload message in the Blazor File Upload Component | Syncfusion
+title: Customize the default file upload message in Blazor | Syncfusion
 description: Learn how to customize the default file upload message in the Syncfusion Blazor File Upload component.
 platform: Blazor
 control: File Upload